GHFear/RW4ArchiveTool/README.md

 -Chunked LZX <br>

 **Features I need to add:** <br>
--Error handler that catches any errors and exits cleanly.  <br>
-(Right now the tool is relying completely on the assumption that the file you give it isn't corrupt <br>
-and terrible corruption of data and memory could be a side effect of trying to load corrupted files) <br>
 -Settings menu where you can force parse type and do other important things like setting the different struct types and values manually. <br>
 -Open FileDialog to select output path when unpacking files. <br>
--Single file export. <br>

 **List of games that this tool has been confirmed to work with:** <br>
 -Skate 1 | PS3 | Xbox 360 <br>